brandonbloom/test2/SPEC.md

 into the Reporter.

-If the Runner returns, its return value's truthiness is used to determine whether the test passed or failed.
+If the Runner returns, its return value's truthiness is used to determine whether the test passed or failed, for the process's exit code.
+However, it does not have to return.

 Runners are what you'd write if you want to make a lib that runs test concurrently, or watches for changes and re-runs tests as you save